DonnyLe/Reversi/README.md

 ## Changes for part 2
-We implemented the missing methods in the model that were recommended to add.
-We added a method that checks if a player has any possible moves.
+We implemented the missing methods in the model that were recommended to add:
+* Method that checks if a player has any possible moves.
 If they don't, it throws an Exception telling the player to pass.
-We also added a method for getting the score, a method to check the expected score of a move, a method to return a deep copy of the model for use in the strategies, and a method to get the side length of the model to be able to calculate distance.
+* Method for getting the score.
+Used in strategies
+* Method to check the expected score of a move.
+Used in strategies
+* Method to return a deep copy of the model for use in the expected score method
+* Method to get the side length of the model to be able to calculate distance.
 We also followed the feedback given to us from the last assignment.

 ## View Tests